nikomatsakis/rustconf-2021/content/index.md

   [<q>Optimizing 700 CPUs Away With Rust</q>](https://medium.com/tenable-techblog/optimizing-700-cpus-away-with-rust-dc7a000dbdb2) -- Alan Ning, Tenable Techblog
 ]

+???

+When things are going well, this is actually exactly how Rust feels.
+Check out this blog post from Tenable.
+They replaced some of their JavaScript code to process logs with Rust, and they saw a huge improvement in resource usage.

 ---

 # It was even pretty easy to do